Some posts contain compensated links. Please read this disclaimer for more info.

 The Ancient Roman Stadium runs under the main shopping street of the Old Town.
-Built with fourteen tiers of marble blocks to provide seating for up to 30,000 spectators during the 2ndcentury, is one of the most notable landmarks in the city center.
+Built with fourteen tiers of marble blocks to provide seating for up to 30,000 spectators during the 2ndcentury, it is one of the most notable landmarks in the city center.

 Across from the ancient stadium in the heart of the pedestrian zone stands Dzhumaya (translated as Friday) Mosque and is one of the oldest and largest in the Balkans.
-The Mosques’ pink painted minaret stands at a towering 23 meters and the dusky pink brickwork indicates the Mosque being built during the 14thcentury.
+The Mosques’ pink painted minaret stands at a towering 23 meters, and the dusky pink brickwork indicates the Mosque being built during the 14thcentury.

-Together with the Roman Stadium, the Dzhumaya Mosque, and other ornate architecturally designed buildings in close proximity, makes for a very contrasting 360°view.
+Together with the Roman Stadium, the Dzhumaya Mosque, and other ornate architecturally designed buildings in close proximity, it makes for a very contrasting 360°view.

 Plovdiv’s Old Town center has an array of places to eat, and like other cities and larger townships across the country, it has wonderful outdoor public parklands.
 Sit a while and watch the locals playing board games, or simply enjoy the surroundings of the lush green lawns and shady trees.